 • fewer knobs to misconfigure

-Why self-hosted can win long-term:
+Why self-hosted win in long-term:

 • you can pick any model and tune aggressively